 Lessons include: Embouchure, Sound Production, Reading Music, Theory and Playing by Ear.
 As we progress duets and trio pieces will be introduced.

 Due to the size and weight of the instrument some students would be more suited to getting a foundation on the clarinet before moving onto the saxophone.
-Previously I have had students as young as 11 begin on saxophone, though 12 is more common.
+Previously Students as young as 11 begin on saxophone, though 12 is more common.
 Alto Saxophone is the most common member of the saxophone family to start on.

 - Saxophone – Essential Elements Eb Alto Book 1